150 Years of Being Christ's Hands and Feet

 The Fort McKinley Campus became part of Ginghamsburg Church in July 2008.
 Prior to July 2008, Fort McKinley was a separate United Methodist congregation, located in an economically challenged urban Dayton neighborhood.
 The church had dwindled to approximately 40 people in attendance weekly before voting to merge with Ginghamsburg.
 The church now averages over 400 in weekly attendance and has an active community revitalization project known as Good Neighbors.
 It has also become the largest African-American United Methodist Church in the state of Ohio, with roughly half of the congregation being African-American.

 In April 2012 Ginghamsburg started another urban campus, The Point, located in Trotwood, Ohio.
-The Point hosts a 10am Sunday worship celebration and currently partners with the YMCA on various community initiatives and with the Trotwood Department of Parks and Recreation to support its various programs.
+The Point hosts two worship celebrations on Sunday morning - 10 and 11:30am.
+In addition, The Point partners with the YMCA on various community initiatives and with the Trotwood Department of Parks and Recreation to support its various programs.

 Ginghamsburg Church partners with three 501c3 non-profit organizations founded by Ginghamsburg members.